 Vacationers have flocked to Florida since the late 1800s, when Henry Flagler built his famous railroad down the coast.
 The state's status as vacation paradise was cemented when Walt Disney snapped up a sizable chunk of it in the 1960s to build his new theme park.

 There's no denying Florida’s appeal.
 Its incessant sunshine and natural beauty make it particularly well suited for road-tripping.
 The narrow peninsula packs in the hedonistic pleasures, from white-sand beaches to fantasy-fueled amusement parks – with historical monuments, natural wonders and roadside attractions sprinkled liberally along the way.
-Here are the Sunshine State’s five best road trips for 2022.
+Here are the Sunshine State’s seven best road trips for 2023.

 North Florida Backwaters & Byways